zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 >
 > All array values must be followed by a comma, including the last value.
 >
-> There MUST be no whitespace around the opening bracket or before the closing
+> There MUST NOT be whitespace around the opening bracket or before the closing
 > bracket when referencing an array.
 >
 > All double arrow symbols MUST be aligned to one space after the longest array